 This early research indicates a higher demand for aged care services in Australia as the shift proceeds, leading to increased spending on healthcare.
 Older Australians spent around AUD 3250 a year for healthcare between the years 2018 and 2019.
 By the end of 2023, the report says these expenditures will have risen to nearly AUD 4,000 a year.

-Public health insurance, such as Medicare, is a crucial safety net for many individuals, providing coverage for a wide range of medical services.
+Public health insurance, such as Medicare, is a crucial safety net for many individuals, providing coverage for various medical services.
 However, it’s important to note that not all expenses are covered by public health insurance.
 Your out-of-pocket costs will vary depending on several factors, including your overall health condition.

 For example, if you require specialized treatments or medications that are not fully covered by Medicare, you may have to pay for them out of pocket.
 Another factor that can impact your out-of-pocket expenses is your age.
 As you get older, you may require more frequent medical care, which can lead to higher out-of-pocket costs.
 Additionally, where you live can also play a role in determining your expenses.